JohnRyland/RealTimeScheduler/README.md

 ## Introduction

-This is a very light and simple implementation of creating a schedule using the earliest deadline algorithm.
+This is a very light and simple implementation of a scheduler using the earliest deadline algorithm.

 The schedule is created up to some near event horizon until the scheduler is able to schedule itself to run again to fill out the schedule again.

-The schedule is executed using a regular timer which updates a tick and determines the next task to run.
+The schedule is executed using a regular hardware timer which updates a tick and determines the next task to run.

 There is some visualization of the schedule as it runs and this is